abhinpai/pai-portfolio/docs/javascript/modules/m10_generator.md

 In the above code, the generator `myGenerator` returns 3 different results **highlighted one**, and the in the third log value of `done` is `true` which means generator notifies that there is no other value left to return.
 This is the real beauty of the generator

 :::info Remember
-a generator will remember the last returned value.
+* A generator will remember the last returned value.
 When we call next time it will not return the previously returned value instead it will return next value if any value present

+* We can't make anonymous function and arrow function as a generator function if we do so Javascript will throw an error _**Function statements require a function name / Unexpected token '*'**_
 :::

 ## `yield` Operators